-Campus Safety Services maintains a collaborative network with the Philadelphia Police Department, Southeastern Pennsylvania Transportation Authority (SEPTA) Police Department, Pennsylvania State Police, Upper Dublin Police Department (Ambler Campus) and other law enforcement agencies.
+The Department of Public Safety maintains a collaborative network with the Philadelphia Police Department, Southeastern Pennsylvania Transportation Authority (SEPTA) Police Department, Pennsylvania State Police, Upper Dublin Police Department (Ambler Campus) and other law enforcement agencies.
 Temple Police maintains memoranda of understanding with both the Philadelphia Police Department and with the Upper Dublin Police Department.

-Temple's Department of Campus Safety Services consists of sworn police officers, security officers, dispatchers, and administrators and typically is over 100 individuals.
+Temple's Department of Public Safety consists of approximately 98 police officers, 39 security officers, 23 dispatchers, and administrators.
 Each police officer is a Pennsylvania-certified law enforcement officer who has received state-mandated police recruit training at an accredited police academy and is authorized to enforce the law and make arrests similar to any municipal police department officer.
 Annually, Temple Police are certified through state-mandated, in-service training in accordance with the Municipal Police Officers' Education and Training Commission (MPOETC).
 Training modules include updates to the Pennsylvania Crimes Code, Vehicle Code, and Rules of Criminal Procedure.
 Other training sessions focus on the core concepts of procedural justice and police legitimacy, and address how to build respectful and effective relationships with the community while improving officer safety.
 Additional training includes certification in C.P.R. and the use of Automated External Defibrillators.